asaidimu/tasker/README.md

 ### Core Components

-*   **`Runner[R, E]`**: The central orchestrator.
-It manages the lifecycle of workers, resources, and tasks.
-It holds the configuration, queues, and synchronizes operations.
+*   **`Manager[R, E]`**: The central orchestrator, implementing the `TaskManager` interface.
+It holds the `Config`, manages task queues, synchronizes operations, and oversees the lifecycle of workers and resources.
+It's the primary interface for users to interact with `tasker`.
-*   **Worker Goroutines**: These are the workhorses.
-Each worker holds a single resource (`R`) and continuously picks tasks from the priority queue or main queue.
-They handle task execution, error reporting, and retry logic based on `CheckHealth`.
+*   **Worker Goroutines**: These are the workhorses of `tasker`.
+Each worker runs in its own goroutine, typically holding a single long-lived resource (`R`).
+Workers continuously pull tasks from the `priorityQueue` or `mainQueue`, execute them, handle errors, and manage retries based on the `CheckHealth` function.
-*   **Task Queues (`mainQueue`, `priorityQueue`)**: Unbuffered channels (`chan *Task[R, E]`) acting as FIFO queues for tasks awaiting execution. `priorityQueue` is always checked first by workers.
+*   **Task Queues (`mainQueue`, `priorityQueue`)**: These are Go channels (`chan *Task[R, E]`) acting as FIFO queues.
+The `priorityQueue` is always checked first by workers, ensuring high-priority tasks are processed ahead of standard tasks.
-*   **Resource Pool (`resourcePool`)**: A buffered channel holding pre-allocated `R` type resources, primarily used by `RunTask` for immediate, low-latency task execution without waiting for a dedicated worker.
+*   **Resource Pool (`resourcePool`)**: A buffered channel holding pre-allocated `R` type resources.
+This pool is primarily used by `RunTask` operations to provide immediate resource access for synchronous, low-latency task execution, avoiding the main queues.
-*   **Burst Manager Goroutine**: (If configured) This goroutine periodically monitors the task queue backlog.
-If the backlog exceeds `BurstTaskThreshold`, it spins up additional "burst" workers.
-If the backlog shrinks, it gracefully scales down burst workers.
+*   **Burst Manager Goroutine**: This background goroutine is responsible for dynamic worker scaling.
+It periodically fetches performance `Metrics` (specifically `TaskArrivalRate` and `TaskCompletionRate`).
+If the arrival rate significantly exceeds the completion rate, it instructs the `Manager` to start new burst workers.
+Conversely, if the system is over-provisioned (completion rate much higher than arrival rate), it signals idle burst workers to shut down.
-*   **`Task[R, E]`**: A struct encapsulating the task function, channels for returning results (`result chan E`, `err chan error`), and a retry counter.
+*   **`Task[R, E]`**: An internal struct that encapsulates a task's executable function (`run`), channels for returning its result (`result chan E`) and any error (`err chan error`) to the caller, and a retry counter (`retries`) for fault tolerance.
+It also stores `queuedAt` for metrics calculations.
-*   **`Config[R]`**: Defines the behavior of the `Runner`, including resource creation/destruction, worker counts, scaling parameters, and health check logic.
-*   **`TaskStats`**: Provides a snapshot of the `Runner`'s current operational state, including worker counts and queue sizes.
+*   **`Config[R]`**: A comprehensive struct that defines the operational parameters for creating a `Manager` instance.
+This includes essential functions for resource lifecycle management (`OnCreate`, `OnDestroy`), `WorkerCount`, `MaxWorkerCount`, dynamic scaling parameters (`BurstInterval`), retry policy (`MaxRetries`), and optional custom logging (`Logger`) and metrics collection (`Collector`).
+*   **`TaskStats` & `TaskMetrics`**: These structs provide real-time snapshots of the `Manager`'s current operational state (`Stats()`) and in-depth performance statistics (`Metrics()`), respectively. `TaskMetrics` includes values like average, min, max, P95, and P99 execution times, wait times, arrival/completion rates, and success/failure rates.
+*   **`Logger` and `MetricsCollector` Interfaces**: These interfaces allow for flexible integration with external logging and monitoring systems.

 ### Data Flow

-1.  **Initialization**: `NewRunner` creates base workers, initializes the resource pool, and starts the optional burst manager. `OnCreate` is called for each resource.
+1.  **Initialization**: Upon calling `NewTaskManager`, `tasker` creates the specified number of base workers, initializes the resource pool by calling `OnCreate` for each pooled resource, and starts the dedicated burst manager goroutine.
 2.  **Task Submission**:
-    *   `QueueTask` sends `*Task[R, E]` to `mainQueue`.
+    *   Calls to `QueueTask` (and `QueueTaskOnce`) send `*Task[R, E]` instances to the `mainQueue`.
-    *   `QueueTaskWithPriority` sends `*Task[R, E]` to `priorityQueue`.
+    *   Calls to `QueueTaskWithPriority` (and `QueueTaskWithPriorityOnce`) send `*Task[R, E]` instances to the `priorityQueue`.
-    *   `RunTask` directly attempts to retrieve a resource from `resourcePool` or creates a temporary one, executes the task, and returns the resource to the pool (or destroys it).
+    *   Calls to `RunTask` first attempt to acquire a resource from the `resourcePool`.
+If successful, the task is executed directly with that resource.
+If the pool is empty, a temporary resource is created via `OnCreate`, used for the task, and then destroyed via `OnDestroy`.
-3.  **Task Execution**: Workers prioritize tasks from `priorityQueue`, then `mainQueue`.
-They acquire a resource (which they own for their lifetime, or a temporary one for `RunTask`), execute the task's `run` function, and send results/errors back to the caller via channels embedded in the `Task` struct.
+    *   All task submissions are recorded by the `MetricsCollector` to track arrival rates.
+3.  **Task Execution**: Worker goroutines continuously select tasks from the `priorityQueue` (preferentially) or the `mainQueue`.
+Once a task is acquired, the worker executes the task's `run` function with its dedicated resource.
+The `MetricsCollector` records task start and completion times.
-4.  **Health Checks & Retries**: If a task returns an error and `CheckHealth` indicates an unhealthy state, the worker may be terminated and recreated, and the task re-queued (up to `MaxRetries`).
+4.  **Health Checks & Retries**: If a task execution returns an error, `tasker` invokes the `CheckHealth` function (if provided).
+If `CheckHealth` returns `false`, indicating an unhealthy state of the worker or its resource, the worker goroutine processing that task is terminated, its resource destroyed (`OnDestroy`), and a new worker is created to replace it.
+The original task that caused the unhealthy error will then be re-queued (up to `MaxRetries`) to be processed by a newly healthy worker.
+Tasks submitted via `*Once` methods are not re-queued.
+Failures and retries are recorded by the `MetricsCollector`.
-5.  **Dynamic Scaling**: The burst manager continuously monitors queue lengths.
-If tasks accumulate, it instructs the `Runner` to start new burst workers.
-If queues clear, it signals burst workers to shut down gracefully.
+5.  **Dynamic Scaling**: The burst manager periodically analyzes the `TaskArrivalRate` versus the `TaskCompletionRate` from the `MetricsCollector`.
+If demand outstrips capacity, it dynamically starts additional "burst" workers.
+If demand subsides, it signals idle burst workers to gracefully shut down, optimizing resource usage.
-6.  **Graceful Shutdown (`Stop`)**: The main context is cancelled, signaling all workers and the burst manager to stop processing new tasks.
-Active tasks are allowed to complete.
-All resources (worker-owned and pool-based) are destroyed via `OnDestroy`.
-The system waits for all goroutines to exit before returning.
+6.  **Graceful Shutdown (`Stop`)**: When `Stop()` is called, the `Manager` transitions to a "stopping" state, preventing new tasks from being queued.
+It then cancels its primary `context.Context`, signaling all worker goroutines and the burst manager to stop processing new tasks.
+Workers in "stopping" mode will first finish processing any tasks remaining in their queues before exiting. `tasker` then waits for all goroutines to complete and drains/destroys all managed resources via `OnDestroy`.
+7.  **Immediate Shutdown (`Kill`)**: When `Kill()` is called, the `Manager` transitions to a "killed" state.
+It immediately cancels its primary `context.Context`, causing all active worker goroutines to terminate without waiting for tasks to complete.
+All queued tasks are dropped, and all resources are destroyed.

 ### Extension Points

-`tasker` is designed to be highly pluggable through its function-based configuration:
+`tasker` is designed to be highly pluggable through its function-based configuration, allowing you to seamlessly integrate it into various application contexts:

-*   **`OnCreate func() (R, error)`**: Define how to instantiate your specific resource `R`.
-This could involve connecting to a database, initializing an external SDK, or setting up a complex object.
+*   **`OnCreate func() (R, error)`**: This essential function defines how to instantiate your specific resource `R`.
+This could involve connecting to a database, initializing an external SDK client, setting up a specialized compute object, or any other resource provisioning logic.
-*   **`OnDestroy func(R) error`**: Define how to clean up your resource `R` when a worker shuts down or a temporary resource is no longer needed.
-This is crucial for releasing connections, closing files, or deallocating memory.
+*   **`OnDestroy func(R) error`**: This crucial function defines how to clean up your resource `R` when a worker shuts down, a temporary resource is no longer needed, or the `TaskManager` itself is shutting down.
+It's vital for releasing connections, closing files, deallocating memory, or performing other necessary resource finalization.
-*   **`CheckHealth func(error) bool`**: Implement custom logic to determine if a task's error indicates an underlying problem with the worker or its resource.
-Returning `false` here will cause `tasker` to replace the worker and potentially retry the task, enhancing system resilience.
+*   **`CheckHealth func(error) bool`**: Implement custom logic here to determine if a task's returned error indicates an underlying problem with the worker or its resource.
+Returning `false` from this function will cause `tasker` to consider the worker unhealthy, leading to its replacement and a potential retry of the task, significantly enhancing system resilience.
+*   **`Logger Logger`**: Provide your own implementation of the `tasker.Logger` interface to integrate `tasker`'s internal logging messages with your application's preferred logging framework (e.g., `logrus`, `zap`).
+The default is a no-op logger.
+*   **`Collector MetricsCollector`**: Supply a custom implementation of the `tasker.MetricsCollector` interface to integrate `tasker`'s rich performance metrics with your existing monitoring and observability stack (e.g., Prometheus, Datadog).
+A default internal collector is provided if none is specified.

 ---

 ## Development & Contributing

 We welcome contributions to `tasker`!
+Whether it's bug reports, feature requests, or code contributions, your input is valuable.

 ### Development Setup

+To set up your local development environment:

 1.  **Clone the repository:**
     ```bash